knime/knime-business-hub-public/networking/istio/README.md

 However, not all settings you can find there might work well with KNIME Business Hub, compare your changes to this file if something is not working.

-Before installing, check the namespace of the `istio-ingressgateway` and the `auth-exchanger` extension provider under `spec.meshConfig.extensionProviders.envoyExtAuthzHttp.service`, and update it to the KNIME Business Hub namespace if you installed in a different namespace than `knime`.

 Then install istio:

 ```sh